CPRO-Session1/FinalProject/README.md

   - Descriptive overview of project (what it does, what game it implements/simulates, etc).
 This should be long enough to explain what your program is and what it does/does not do.
   - Detailed examples of concept implementation (an example each of how you will use functions, loops, etc.).
 You do not need to explain how you will use variables or input/output unless it is not inherently obvious.
   - Your reasons for picking this project (you are interested in game design and wanted to create a game, you think the application is interesting and why, etc.).
+  - Any external libraries you are considering using and what you will use them for.
+Keep in mind that most of your code should be your own, and we cannot provide any help for external libraries.
+This includes graphics libraries.
+You are responsible for learning and figuring them out on your own.
+Also detail any code you will use that is not yours.

 ### Part 2: Project Implementation
 You must implement the project as described in your proposal and conforming to the expectations in the Description section.